armory3d/armory_docs/dev/contribute.md

 When working on Armory patches, it is useful to setup the SDK locally and apply your modification there.

-*Note: Disable `Armory Project - Cache Compiler` to always recompile the project when you hit `Play`.
+*Note [1]: Disable `Armory Project - Cache Compiler` to always recompile the project when you hit `Play`.
 There is no need to compile Armory itself, you will see the changes in action instantly.*

+*Note [2]: If do not want to recompile every time, one can also use use the `Clean` button next to `Play` to manually clean up the project when needed*

+*Note [3]: It is especially important to clean up the project for any Javascripts/relate changes as the project will likely to cache these files, failure to do so may result changes not showing up*

 #### Armory